-The following is a summary of the key terms of our contractual arrangements with Xinbao Investment, our consolidated affiliated entity, and with its shareholders.
+Our contractual arrangements with Xinbao Investment, our then-consolidated affiliated entity, and with its shareholders provided us with effective control over, and the option to purchase the equity interests in, Xinbao Investment and transfer economic benefits from Xinbao Investment to us..
+The contractual arrangements with Xinbao Investment were terminated in May 2016.
 We had previously entered into similar contractual agreements with Meidiya Investment, Yihe Investment and Dianlian Information, which were terminated in January 2015, December 2015 and January 2016, respectively.